Period mapper

 The Period mapper requires at least one date column available in your data set.

-Select the date column to use from the drop-down menu.
+In the configuration pane, under Target column, select the date column to use from the drop-down menu.

-Enter the name of the new date column.
+Under New date column, enter the name of the new date column.

-Select the date where the period starts.
+Under Start date, select the date where the period starts.

-Select the date where the period ends.
+Under End date, select the date when the period ends.

-Select the period type from the drop-down list:
+Under Period type, select the period type from the drop-down list:

 Monthly